 On November 21, 2015, Don will perform a solo concert at Memorial Methodist Church, 210 N Main St., Greer, SC, at 7:30 PM.
 This program be one of three events on the Memorial Methodist concert series.
 Included on the program will be Beethoven's Tempest Piano Sonata, the Scriabin Etudes you hear can hear on this site, Don's original works, and the Chopin Fm Ballade.
 All are invited, there is no admission.

-At present Don serves as dance musician for the ballet program at South Carolina Governor's School for the Arts, music director at Trinity Presbyterian Church in Travelers Rest, SC, and plays for a variety of events in the Greenville area.
+At present Don serves as dance musician for the ballet program at South Carolina Governor's School for the Arts, organist at Memorial Methodist Church in Greer, and plays for a variety of events in the Greenville area.